-- Ensuring the company is following the corporate governance code - Advice the committees and the board about the best practices of corporate governance - Ensuring the board and other committees check the charters annually and upgrade and make relevant changes - Maintain the dividend sharing policy of the company - Make sure the assessment and evaluation of the board is being carried out accordingly - Check whether the newly appointed board members are given the orientation and the necessary trainings conducted by the N.R committee. - Assure the information about the company is being given to the newly appointed members of the board
+- Ensuring the company is following the corporate governance code - · Advice the committees and the board about the best practices of corporate governance. - Ensuring the board and other committees check the charters annually and upgrade and make relevant changes. - · Maintain the dividend sharing policy of the company - Check whether the newly appointed board members are given the orientation and the necessary trainings conducted by the N.R committee. - Assure the information about the company is being given to the newly appointed members of the board